 Metadata Schemas

 Once you have added a Metadata Schema, you can configure its settings on its associated asset screens.
 These screens are often the same or similar to those for a Standard Page and are described in the Asset Screens manual.
-In this chapter, we will describe the Details and Usage screens, which are different for an Image.
+In this chapter, we will describe the Details and Usage screens.

 Details Screen